LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforiOS/SDKAttributes/branding-and-configurations.md

 #### unreadMessagesDividerEnabled
 Toggle the mode of the Unread Messages divider.

-- Important: As of SDK 5.1 and above, This configuration no longer impacts the scroll of the conversation or the scroll to bottom button (message preview or count indicator)
+- Important: As of SDK 5.1 and above, this configuration no longer impacts the scroll of the conversation or the scroll to bottom button (message preview or count indicator)

 - Note: Behavior for SDK version 5.0:
 If  disabled, the "scroll to bottom" button will scroll to bottom of the conversation but the count indicator and message preview  will not be displayed.
 Regardless of **unreadMessagesDividerEnabled** value, the conversation screen will always scrolls to the last position where the user left off.